 Gross Domestic Product (GDP)

-Let us take an example: The profit earned by State Bank of India branch in Saudi Arabia will not be included in the Gross domestic Product of India as the income generated is not a part of territory of India.
+Let us take an example: The profit earned by State Bank of India branch in Saudi Arabia will not be included in the Gross Domestic Product of India as the income generated is not a part of the territory of India.